 Ingredients

-- 3 ounces pork (preferably fatty pork) shoulder, or loin (or use beef, clams or shrimp if desired)
+- 3 ounces pork (preferably fatty pork) shoulder, or loin (or beef)

 - 1/4 medium onion